-The following list is the items I’ve used and loved with all three of my babies, so you can be sure they really are baby registry essentials; everything you need, and nothing you don’t!
+The following list is the items I’ve used and loved with all three of my babies, so you can be sure they really are first time mom baby registry essentials; everything you need, and nothing you don’t!

 I’ve also created an ultimate baby registry checklist printable for you to download and print to make keeping track of your items a lot easier, so don’t forget to grab that at the end of the post.

 My best advice is to wait until you know what you’re having (unless you aren’t finding out!).

 There’s really no baby registry etiquette you need to follow.
 This just lets people personalize items for boy or girl if they choose!

 You can start your registry as early as you want and update it as you change your mind on the items you truly want.

 Heart Doppler: I didn’t have this when I was pregnant with my first, but I decided to buy one for my second pregnancy and it gave me so much peace of mind.

 I love that I can check the baby’s heartbeat at any time of the day.
 Some may think it’s too excessive, but the doppler is affordable and makes me feel better.